vitringr/vault/_Tasks.md

-1. Interpolation
+- [x] Interpolation
-2. Smoothstep AND FUNCTIONS
+- [x] Smoothstep
+- [x] Easing Functions
-3. Noise
+- [ ] Noise
-4. Value Noise
+- [ ] Value Noise
-5. Vector Noise
+- [ ] Vector Noise

 ---

-- If it works - Touch it!
+# Noise

+- [ ] Implement any gradient noise
+- [ ] Optimize a bit

+Simplex noise is basically gradient noise, but it "skews" the grid.
+Instead of rectangles, it makes it a triangular grid.
+This way there are only 3 corners that need to be interpolated between, instead of 4.
+After the interpolation it "un-skews" the grid back.

+---

 - [Noise](https://www.youtube.com/watch?v=ZsEnnB2wrbI)